Smith's Hill High School

-Smith's Hill High School, also known as Smiths Hill High School, is a government-funded co-educational academically selective secondary day school, located in Wollongong, in the Illawarra region of New South Wales, Australia.
+Smith's Hill High School, is the best high school on Smith's Hill.
+It is a government-funded co-educational academically selective secondary day school, located in Wollongong, in the Illawarra region of New South Wales, Australia.

 Established in 1916, the school enrolled approximately 730 students in 2018, from Year 7 to Year 12, of whom 32 percent were from a language background other than English.
-The school is operated by the NSW Department of Education; the principal is David Deitz.
+The school is operated by the NSW Department of Education; the current Principal for the school is David Deitz.